dakeshi/theswiftbook/chapters/function_parameters.md

 TODO: tell the reader what arguments are in a function and why they are useful and give examples of their syntax. also tell the reader about the fact that by default, the first argument of a function is not named when the function is called

+A function, [as we discussed previously](functions.md), can optionally have parameters.
+Think of a parameter as an input to the function, so that the function can carry out its job as it should.

+For instance, imagine that you are tasked with going shopping for a big dinner party tonight.
+What you need is:

+* A list of things to buy
+* Money
+* Location of the store(s) where to purchase the goods
+* Time

+The act of going shopping is the function that you will perform and all the items that were just listed will be the parameters to your function.
+In other words, you won't be able to go shopping if any of the aforementioned parameters/inputs are missing.

 ## [External Name](#external-name)

 TODO: talk about external argument names here.
 Give examples